TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-7-0.rst

 Add --rootpageid to CLI command
 -------------------------------

-If you want or need to limit the initialization of solr connections to a special rootpage, you can now do this by adding the argument --rootpageid.
+If you want or need to limit the initialization of Solr connections to a special rootpage, you can now do this by adding the argument --rootpageid.

 * https://github.com/TYPO3-Solr/ext-solr/pull/1305